JamesParrott/sDNA_GH/README.md

 ##### Geometric analysis tools
 ###### [sDNA_Geodesics](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#geodesics) (sDNAGeodesics)
 Outputs the geodesics (shortest paths) used by Integral Analysis.
+Geodesics can appear different to the original network so to make sure the changes are visible, ensure the pre existing network is hidden to avoid obscuring the new one.

 The geodesics tool also allows a list of origin and destination polyline IDs to be supplied (separated by commas).
 Leave the origin or destination parameter blank to output geodesics for all origins or destinations.
 (Caution: this can produce a very large amount of data).